Codewithmaths/FUTURE_ML_01/README.md

 ├── README.md                                    # Project documentation
 Getting Started
 Prerequisites
-Power BI Desktop
+Install Power BI Desktop

-Python 3.8+ (for forecasting, if desired)

-See requirements.txt for Python package dependencies (pandas, numpy, xgboost, matplotlib, etc.)

-Data
+Install Python 3.8+ and required libraries (see requirements.txt) (Recommended) Jupyter Notebook or VS Code for executing Python scripts Data
-Place your sales data as data/powerbi_sales_forecast_data.csv.
+Put the sales data file in the data/ directory as powerbi_sales_forecast_data.csv.
-This data should include columns: Date, Sales, Category, Region, Store, etc.
+It should contain at least: Date, Sales, Category, Region, Store, etc.

-How to Run Forecasting
+Forecasting with Python
-Open notebooks/sale_forecasting_model.ipynb in Jupyter or VS Code.
+Open notebooks/sale_forecasting_model.ipynb

-Follow all notebook steps to:
+Run the cells as instructed:
+Load and clean data

-Prepare features
+Create lag/rolling features

-Train the model (XGBoost)
+Train XGBoost model

-Generate forecasted sales

-Export results for use in Power BI
+Save forecast results for Power BI

-How to Use the Power BI Dashboard
+Power BI Dashboard
-Open dashboard/sales_dashboard.pbix with Power BI Desktop.
+Open dashboard/sales_dashboard.pbix in Power BI Desktop.

-Update the data source if needed to point to your CSV or updated forecast file.
+Make sure data source paths match your environment.

-Explore the built-in visuals:
+Use built-in filters and visuals:

-Sales trend lines (showing forecast vs. actual)
+Trend lines (actual vs. forecast)

-Filters by year, category, etc.

-Monthly & yearly comparison charts
+Month/year comparison
+High/low periods

-Insight cards for decision-making
+KPI/summary cards
 Customization
-If your data includes more detailed fields (e.g., product-level info), update the dashboard’s visuals accordingly.
+Adjust visuals and calculations in Power BI for your business context.

-Adjust forecast model parameters in the Python notebook as needed for improved accuracy.
+Re-train or tweak the Python model for improved forecasts as needed.
 Contributing
-Pull requests and feature suggestions are welcome.
-Please open an issue to discuss changes before contributing.
+Contributions are welcome.
+Please open an issue first to discuss your ideas.
 License
-MIT License or specify your own.
+MIT License (or specify your own).
 Contact
-For support or collaboration, contact [Your Email/Contact Page].
+For help or suggestions, contact singh507manav@gmail.com.

-Note: This project is for educational and demonstration purposes.
-Please adapt it to your organization’s data structure and privacy policies.